Elepover/pmcenter/.github/ISSUE_TEMPLATE/general_question.md

 ---
 name: General question
-about: General questions about configuring and managing pmcenter.
+about: General questions about configuring and managing pmcenter
 title: ''
 labels: question
 assignees: ''

 ---

-**Question**
+**What's your question?**
 Describe what you wanted to know here.